-As shown in Figure 3 below, MEC platforms may be deployed in different edge locations with very different requirements.
+As shown in Figure 3 below, MEC platforms may be deployed in different edge locations with very different characteristics.

-Figure 3 Telco Edge Deployment Locations
+Figure 4 Telco Edge Deployment Locations

-These locations have the following characteristics and requirements:
+These locations have a range of characteristics and requirements:

 - Type 1: Access edge location: very limited in space and power - Type 2: CO and other aggregation edge: restrictions in power and network wiring, limited in space - Type 3: Regional DC edge: standard telco DC - Type 4: Open space: requires pre-integrated all-in-one MEC solution - Type 5: Customer edge: varies, usually limited IT environment.